serverless/blog/posts/2017-09-06-multi-cloud-faas-on-the-cheap.md

 ---
-title: "Run Multi-region, Cross Cloud functions at 50-80% the cost w/ Serverless & Spotinst"
+title: "Run Serverless Functions at half the cost with Spotinst & Serverless Framework"
-description: New provider added spotinst
+description: "Using the Spotinst provider integration for serverless you can run multi-region, cross-cloud functions at 50-80% the cost"
 date: 2017-09-06
 layout: Post
 thumbnail: https://s3-us-west-2.amazonaws.com/assets.site.serverless.com/blog/spotinst-thumb.png